jesstelford/esnext-generation/traditional-looping/problem.md

-# ESNext Generation Interactive Workshopper
+# ESNext Generation Interactive Workshop

 Javascript: The final frontier.
 In this journey, we will explore the strange new worlds of ESNext's Iterators